andrew/ultimate-awesome/README.md

 - [awesome-eve](https://github.com/devfleet/awesome-eve) - A list of 3rd party Applications and Tools for the awesome Eve Online MMO.
 - [awesome-data-annotation](https://github.com/taivop/awesome-data-annotation) - A list of tools for annotating data, managing annotations, etc.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
-- [LLM4Rec-Awesome-Papers](https://github.com/WLiK/LLM4Rec-Awesome-Papers) - A list of awesome papers and resources of recommender system on large language model (LLM).
 - [awesome-electronjs-hacking](https://github.com/doyensec/awesome-electronjs-hacking) - A curated list of awesome resources about Electron.js (in)security.
 - [awesome-openstreetmap](https://github.com/osmlab/awesome-openstreetmap) - 😎 Curated list of awesome OpenSteetMap-projects.
 - [Awesome-TimeSeries-SpatioTemporal-LM-LLM](https://github.com/qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM) - A professional list on Large (Language) Models and Foundation Models (LLM, LM, FM) for Time Series, Spatiotemporal, and Event Data.